-I cried after coach Afranie told me I wasn’t fit to wear Asante Kotoko jersey — Opoku Nti
+I cried after coach Afranie told me i wasn’t fit to wear Asante Kotoko jersey — Opoku Nti

 Nti featured in Ghana's victorious 1982 African cup winning side as well as the unsuccessful 1984 squad which was eliminated in the 1st round of the competition.

-He was nicknamed "Zico", in honour of the Brazilian footballer and 1983 FIFA player of the year.
+He was nicknamed "Zico", in honor of the Brazilian footballer and 1983 FIFA player of the year.

 In 1983 Opoku Nti, while playing for Asante Kotoko, finished as runner-up for the prestigious France Football African Footballer of the Year award.

-In an interview with Opemsuo Radio, Nti recalled an incident where the coach of Asante Kotoko the late E.K Afrianie told him he wasn’t fit to don the club’s shirt.
+In an interview with Opemsuo Radio, Nti recalled an incident where then coach of Asante Kotoko the late E.K Afrianie told him he wasn’t fit to don the club’s shirt.

 “I cried the whole day when the late coach Afranie told my parents that I was not cut for Asante Kotoko in 1978.”